ThomasRuby/LQICM_pass/README.md

 This pass is a prototype!

-It provides an invariance degree for instructions and inner loops.
-It *will* peel the loop regarding to the degrees computed previously.
+For the moment, it provides an invariance degree for instructions and inner loops.
+In the near future it *will* peel the loop regarding to the degrees computed previously.

 Build: